dtebo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A. The biggest difference between `.forEach` & `.map` is that `.forEach` updates the values in the existing array (in-place) and `.map` creates a new array.

 2. What is the difference between a function and a method?

+A. A method is a function that is a property value on a constructor.
+A function is a stand-alone block of code that is not a part of a constructor.

 3. What is closure?

+A. A closure is a function and it's surrounding scope (everything that it has access to).

 4. Describe the four rules of the 'this' keyword.

+A. 1.
+Global/Window - When specifying the 'this' keyword outside of a function, it returns the window object.
+   2. Implicit - When specifying the 'this' keyword inside of a function, it returns that (parent) function.
+   3. New Binding - When specifying the 'this' keyword, it returns the specific instance of the object where it is used.
+   4. Explicit - The Explicit rule allows us to specify which object the 'this' keyword is associated with.

 5. Why do we need super() in an extended class?